sekorotkov/RCT/README.md

 ... and more samples from ScreenShots folder

 ## How to install
+- You need to disable "Only allow console extension that are approved for the hierarchy" checkbox in Hierarchy Settings
 - Backup the Console folder "C:\Program Files (x86)\Microsoft Configuration Manager\AdminConsole" or "C:\Program Files (x86)\Microsoft Endpoint Manager\AdminConsole"
 - Download ZIP-file.
 Press "Clone or Download" button / "Download ZIP".
 - Extract All